University of Notre Dame Law School,

 Chicago Bar Association

-He was national counsel for a major retailer and handled premises and product liability matters throughout the United States and Puerto Rico where he managed and directed litigation of over 100 local attorneys.
-He has extensive experience in representing clients that own/operate commercial, industrial, special purpose properties and national hotel chains.
+Fred has previously served as in-house counsel for a major retailer.
+He has also handled premises and product liability matters throughout the United States and Puerto Rico, and at a previous firm managed the litigation work of over 100 local attorneys.

 Fred has volunteered consistently over the years for the Chicago Park District.
 He developed and directed a youth program and organized and managed a co-ed adult volleyball league.
-In 1984, he organized and became Chairman of the Angel City Links Alumni Scholarship in Los Angeles.
+He is also the founder and former chairman of an alumni scholarship program for graduates of a Los Angeles-based nonprofit that prepares young African American men for college and life achievement.

 "Ocean Dumping: An International and Domestic Perspective";